MeryGoodernak/log-parser/README.md

 ## Future Works
 * Validate log file extension.
 * Validate log file read permission.
 * Restrict DataKeeper reading access.
-DataKeeper needs an interface for limited access to the internal data structure.
+DataKeeper needs an interface for limiting access to the internal data structure.
-* Implement alternative DataKeeper class to use Redis as the storage.
 * Release the project as a ruby gem.